delvedor/Tyval/README.md

 <a name="string"></a>
 ### tyval.string()
-Checks if the `variable` is a string.
+Checks if the `value` is a string.

 <a name="alphanum"></a>
 #### .string().alphanum()
-Checks if the `variable` is alphanumerical.
+Checks if the `value` is alphanumerical.

 <a name="regex"></a>
 #### .string().regex(regex)
-Test the regex passed as input on the `variable`.
+Test the regex passed as input on the `value`.
 `regex` is the regex code.

 <a name="maxStr"></a>
 #### .string().max(number)
-Checks if the `variable.length` is lower than the passed max value.
+Checks if the `value.length` is lower than the passed max value.
-`number` is the number value to check.
+`number` is the number value to state.

 <a name="minStr"></a>
 #### .string().min(number)
-Checks if the `variable.length` is higher than the passed min value.
+Checks if the `value.length` is higher than the passed min value.
-`number` is the number value to check.
+`number` is the number value to state.

 <a name="lengthStr"></a>
 #### .string().length(number)
-Checks if the `variable.length` is equal than the passed value.
+Checks if the `value.length` is equal than the passed value.
-`number` is the number value to check.
+`number` is the number value to state.

 <a name="mailStr"></a>
 #### .string().mail()
-Checks if the `variable` is a valid mail string.
+Checks if the `value` is a valid mail string.

 <a name="ipv4Str"></a>
 #### .string().ipv4()
-Checks if the `variable` is a valid ipv4 string.
+Checks if the `value` is a valid ipv4 string.

 <a name="ipv6Str"></a>
 #### .string().ipv6()
-Checks if the `variable` is a valid ipv6 string.
+Checks if the `value` is a valid ipv6 string.

 <a name="number"></a>
 ### tyval.number()
-Checks if the `variable` is a number.
+Checks if the `value` is a number.

 <a name="maxNum"></a>
 #### .number().max(number)
-Checks if the `variable` is lower than the passed max value.
+Checks if the `value` is lower than the passed max value.
-`number` is the number value to check.
+`number` is the number value to state.

 <a name="minNum"></a>
 #### .number().min(number)
-Checks if the `variable` is higher than the passed min value.
+Checks if the `value` is higher than the passed min value.
-`number` is the number value to check.
+`number` is the number value to state.

 <a name="positive"></a>
 #### .number().positive()
-Checks if the `variable` is positive.
+Checks if the `value` is positive.

 <a name="negative"></a>
 #### .number().negative()
-Checks if the `variable` is negative.
+Checks if the `value` is negative.

 <a name="integer"></a>
 #### .number().integer()
-Checks if the `variable` is an integer. good
+Checks if the `value` is an integer. good
 <a name="float"></a>
 #### .number().float()
-Checks if the `variable` is a float.
+Checks if the `value` is a float.

 <a name="safeInteger"></a>
 #### .number().safeInteger()
-Checks if the `variable` is a safeInteger.
+Checks if the `value` is a safeInteger.

 <a name="finite"></a>
 #### .number().finite()
-Checks if the `variable` is finite.
+Checks if the `value` is finite.

 <a name="multiple"></a>
 #### .number().multiple(number)
-Checks if the `variable` is a multiple of the passed value.
+Checks if the `value` is a multiple of the passed value.
-`number` is the multiple number value to check.
+`number` is the multiple number value to state.

 <a name="notnan"></a>
 #### .number().notNaN()
-Checks if the `variable` is not a NaN.
+Checks if the `value` is not a NaN.

 <a name="portNumber"></a>
 #### .number().port(reserved)
-Checks if the `variable` is a valid network port number.
+Checks if the `value` is a valid network port number.
 If `reserved` is equal to true, the test returns false if the port number is lower than 1024.

 <a name="array"></a>
 ### tyval.array()
-Checks if the `variable` is an array.
+Checks if the `value` is an array.

 <a name="maxArray"></a>
 #### .array().max(number)
-Checks if the `variable.length` is lower than the passed max value.
+Checks if the `value.length` is lower than the passed max value.
-`number` is the number value to check.
+`number` is the number value to state.

 <a name="minArray"></a>
 #### .array().min(number)
-Checks if the `variable.length` is higher than the passed min value.
+Checks if the `value.length` is higher than the passed min value.
-`number` is the number value to check.
+`number` is the number value to state.

 <a name="lengthArray"></a>
 #### .array().length(number)
-Checks if the `variable.length` is the same as the passed value.
+Checks if the `value.length` is the same as the passed value.
-`number` is the length number value to check.
+`number` is the length number value to state.

 <a name="containsArray"></a>
 #### .array().contains(value)
-Checks if the array `variable` contains the passed value
+Checks if the array `value` contains the passed value

 <a name="date"></a>
 ### tyval.date()
-Checks if the `variable` is a date.
+Checks if the `value` is a date.

 <a name="dateLower"></a>
 #### .date().lower(date)
-Checks if the `variable.getTime()` is lower than the passed value.
+Checks if the `value.getTime()` is lower than the passed value.
 `date` is the date object to compare

 <a name="dateHigher"></a>
 #### .date().higher(date)
-Checks if the `variable.getTime()` is higher than the passed value.
+Checks if the `value.getTime()` is higher than the passed value.
 `date` is the date object to compare

 <a name="boolean"></a>
 ### tyval.boolean()
-Checks if the `variable` is a boolean.
+Checks if the `value` is a boolean.

 <a name="object"></a>
 ### tyval.object()
-Checks if the `variable` is an object.
+Checks if the `value` is an object.

 <a name="emptyObject"></a>
 #### .object().empty()
-Checks if the `variable` object is empty.
+Checks if the `value` object is empty.

 <a name="notNullObject"></a>
 #### .object().notNull()
-Checks if the `variable` object is not null.
+Checks if the `value` object is not null.
 This because typeof null = 'object'

 <a name="notArrayObject"></a>
 #### .object().notArray()
-Checks if the `variable` object is not an array.
+Checks if the `value` object is not an array.
 This because typeof [] = 'object'

 <a name="notDateObject"></a>
 #### .object().notDate()
-Checks if the `variable` object is not a date.
+Checks if the `value` object is not a date.
 This because typeof new Date() = 'object'

 <a name="notRegExpObject"></a>
 #### .object().notRegExp()
-Checks if the `variable` object is not a RegExp.
+Checks if the `value` object is not a RegExp.
 This because typeof new RegExp() = 'object'

 <a name="hasObject"></a>
 #### .object().has(key, fast)
-Checks if the `variable` object has the key passed as string.
+Checks if the `value` object has the key passed as string.
 If `fast`is *true* the overall performances gets ~10x speed, but the test fails if the key value exist and is equal to *undefined*.

 <a name="hasNotObject"></a>
 #### .object().hasNot(key, fast)
-Checks if the `variable` object has not the key passed as string.
+Checks if the `value` object has not the key passed as string.
 If `fast`is *true* the overall performances gets ~4x speed, but the test fails if the key value exist and is equal to *undefined*.